 The main goal of surgery for an ACL injury is to keep the tibia from moving too far forward under the femur bone and to get the knee functioning normally again.
 To reduce scarring inside the joint and to speed your recovery, most surgeons will prescribe several sessions of physical therapy before the surgery.
 This will also reduce swelling and ensure you can straighten the knee completely.

-ACL injuries are not generally repaired using sutures to sew the original tendon back into place because repaired tendons have generally been shown to fail over time.
-Therefore the torn ACL is replaced by a substitute graft made of tendon in ACL reconstruction.
-Patients treated with surgical reconstruction of the ACL have
+ACL injuries are not generally repaired using sutures to sew the original ligament back into place because primary repair of the ACL has generally been shown to fail over time.
+Therefore, the torn ACL is replaced by a substitute graft made of a hamstring tendon or patellar tendon graft or even some artificial materials.

 The focus of nonsurgical treatment for a torn ACL or other ACL injury is on decreasing the pain and swelling in your knee, beginning with rest and mild over-the-counter pain medications such as Tylenol.
 Your knee joint may need to be drained, in order to remove any blood in the joint.

 You will most likely be instructed to put a normal amount of weight on the injured leg while walking, and may need to use crutches until you can walk without a limp.

 The nonsurgical treatment of your ACL injury may continue with physical therapy.
 Therapists use ice, electrical stimulation, and rest periods with your leg supported in elevation to treat swelling and pain.

 To help you regain normal movement of your joints and